 Professional development in early childhood allows providers to share, network, and remain current in the field.
 It is an ongoing process, which prepares early childhood providers to develop and expand upon their skills and knowledge.
-Visit the Project CHILD Calendar to view our up-to-date training calendar.
+Visit the Project CHILD Calendar to view our up-to-date training calendar or download a PDF version of the calendar here.
 Access Illinois’ Statewide Training Calendar on the Gateways’ website.

 Individual Professional Development Funds